vuestorefront/storefront-api/docs/guide/integration/integration.md

 ...
 ```

 **Note:** Please make sure your local Elastic instance is up and running.
-After you've got the `vue-storefront` plus `vue-storefront-api` installed, you can ensure it by just running `docker-compose up -d` in the `vue-storefront-api` directory.
+After you've got the `storefront-api` installed, you can ensure it by just running `docker-compose up -d` in the `storefront-api` directory.

 ### **Import data**.
 In your custom integration, you'll probably be pumping the data directly to ElasticSearch as it changed in the platform admin panel.

-This is exactly how other Vue Storefront integrations work.
+This is exactly how standard integrations work.

 You might want to get inspired by:
 - [`magento2-vsbridge-indexer`](https://github.com/DivanteLtd/magento2-vsbridge-indexer) - the PHP based integration for Magento2,
 - [`shopware2vuestorefront](https://github.com/DivanteLtd/shopware2vuestorefront/tree/master/vsf-shopware-indexer) - which is using a NodeJS app to pull the data from Shopware API and push it to Elastic,
 - [`spree2vuestorefront`](https://github.com/spark-solutions/spree2vuestorefront/) - which is putting thte data to Elastic directly from Ruby code, from Spree Commerce database,
 - [See other integrations ...](https://github.com/frqnck/awesome-vue-storefront#github-repos)

-In our example, we'll push the static JSON files from `sample-data` directly to the ElasticSearch index.
+In our example, we'll push the static JSON files from `integration-sdk/sample-data` directly to the ElasticSearch index.
 Then I'll explain these data formats in details to let you prepare such an automatic exporter on your own.

-To push the data into ElasticSearch we'll be using a simple NodeJS tool [located in the sample-data folder](https://github.com/DivanteLtd/vue-storefront-integration-boilerplate/blob/tutorial/sample-data/import.js).
+To push the data into ElasticSearch we'll be using a simple NodeJS tool [located in the sample-data folder]().

 Now we can import the data: